Cherreads

 "My choices were necessary," she added.

-Lancer tightened her grip on the cup.
+Lancer tightened her grip slightly on the cup in her hand.

-Her answer was quiet, but firm.
+Her voice was quiet, but firm.

-She turned her gaze to the snow.
+She turned her gaze toward the snow.

 Irisviel watched her in silence.